Museumsquartier tickets & tours | Price comparison

 Read more.

-Plan about 60-90 minutes for a courtyard-focused stop, 2.5-4 hours for one museum plus a break, and up to a full day if you add a second museum and a nearby pairing.
+Plan 45-90 minutes for a courtyard-focused stop, 2-4 hours for one museum plus a break, and most of a day if you add a second museum or a guided tour.

 Read more.